fortran-lang/stdlib/doc/specs/stdlib_strings.md

 #### Description

 Extracts the characters from the defined region of the input string by taking strides.
+Argument `first` and `last` defines this region for extraction by function `slice`.
+Argument `stride` defines the magnitude and direction (+/-) of stride to be taken while extraction.
+`stride` when given invalid value 0, is converted to +1.

 Deduction Process:
 Function first automatically deduces the optional arguments that are not provided by the user.
-This process is independent of both input `string` and permitted indexes of Fortran.
-Deduced `first` and `last` argument take +infinity or -infinity value whereas deduced `stride` argument takes +1 or -1 value.
+Deduced `first` and `last` argument take +infinity or -infinity value and deduced `stride` argument takes value +1 or -1 depending upon the actual argument(s) provided by the user.

-Validation Process:
-Argument `first` and `last` defines this region for extraction by function `slice`.
-If the defined region is invalid i.e. region contains atleast one invalid index, `first` and `last` are converted to first and last valid indexes in this defined region respectively, if no valid index exists in this region an empty string is returned.
-`stride` can attain both negative or positive values but when the only invalid value 0 is given, it is converted to 1.

 Extraction Process:
-After all this, extraction starts from `first` index and takes stride of length `stride`.
+Extraction starts from the first valid index in the defined region to take stride of `stride` and ends when the last valid index in the defined region is crossed.
+If no valid index exists in the defined region, empty string is returned.
-Extraction starts only if `last` index is crossable from `first` index with stride `stride` and remains active until `last` index is crossed.
+Extraction starts only if `last` is crossable from `first` with stride of `stride`.

 #### Syntax